 What grades does Tennessee Virtual Academy (TNVA) offer?

-TNVA offers full-time enrollment for grades K-8.
+TNVA offers full-time enrollment for grades K-9, enrolling new students through grade 8.

 What subjects will my child study?